-Since the turn of the year 2010-2011, AVICENN is the only actor to relay and provide a transversal information covering all the stakes of nanosciences and nanotechnologies: sanitary, environmental, economic, political, social, ethical, etc.
+Since the years 2010-2011, AVICENN is the only organization to relay and provide transversal information covering all the issues concerning nanosciences and nanotechnologies: sanitary, environmental, economic, political, social, ethical, etc.

 We are primarily interested in what is happening at the French and European levels, but also pay close attention to international news.